 알려줘서 고마워요. (allyeojwoseo gomawoyo)

 How to Say “Thank You” in Korean Informal

-This informal version is less polite than the other versions of thank you, so use it with close friends or young children.
+This informal version of showing thanks is less polite than the other versions of thank you, so it is something that is usually used with close friends or young children.

-This “thank you” phrase is better to use than 감사해 (gamsahae).
+Learning “thank you” phrase is better than learning 감사해 (gamsahae) because it is not used often.
 If you say 감사해 (gamsahae), people will know what you mean.
 However, 고마워 (gomawo) is a much more natural way of saying “thank you” in Korean when speaking informally.

 What is the meaning of 고마워 (gomawo)?

-Since this is an informal way of saying “thank you” in Korean, it’s similar to saying “thanks” in English.
+Since this is an informal and less polite way of saying “thank you” in Korean, it’s similar to saying “thanks” in English.

 난 괜찮아, 고마워. (nan gwaenchana, gomawo)